 This is a fascinating worship place with massive rock-cut images as well as beautiful idols of Lord Shiva.
 There are also waterfalls and captivating rock carvings that are sure to leave you spellbound.
 Unakoti Hill is one of the most popular tourist attractions in Tripura.
 It is a Shiva pilgrimage that is said to date back to around 7th-9th century and is situated in the Kailashahar subdivision of Tripura.

 Mon district in Nagaland showcases simplicity of life as the people here live very simple and humble lives.
 It is also known as the ‘Land of Anghs’, which means the land ruled by kings.
 One can visit the Veda Peak, which is the highest peak in the Mon district.
 Here, tourists love roaming around the district, meeting different people and simply getting to know about their lifestyle as that in itself is a very wonderful experience.

 10. Cherrapunji, Meghalaya

-Considered one of the wettest places on Earth, Cherrapunji in Meghalaya has a lot to offer for those who love sightseeing.
+Cherrapunji in Meghalaya is considered one of the wettest places on Earth.
+It has a lot to offer for those who love sightseeing.
 Cherrapunji is home to some of India’s best waterfalls along with other tourist attractions such as Mawsmai Cave, Double Decker Living Root Bridge and Thangkharang Park.
-There are a few guest houses for accommodation although many tourists prefer staying in Shillong which is only one and a half hours away.
+Cherrapunji does have a few houses for accomodation.
+But many tourists prefer staying in Shillong which is only one and a half hours away.

-Thus, northeast India with its amazing sightseeing places and fascinating adventure activities surely has a lot to offer to the nature-loving as well as adventure loving people.
+Thus, northeast India boasts of a number of amazing sightseeing places and fascinating adventure activities.
+As a result, it has a lot to offer to the nature-loving as well as adventure loving people.
 Hence, these were the 10 best places in northeast India that you just cannot miss while exploring this part of the country.

 Do you know of any such places in northeast India that are worth a visit?
 Let us know in the comments below.